-In addition, with respect to the options to purchase 1,589,155 shares of our common stock subject to performance-based vesting that were granted to Dr. Fetzer in December 2012 and February 2013, he will be entitled to certain cash payments following a change in control to the extent such options are not fully vested at the time of the change in control and future cash consideration is paid in connection with the transaction, which payments would have resulted in more shares vesting pursuant to the option agreement if they had they been paid at the time of the closing of the change in control.
+In addition, with respect to the options to purchase 109,541 shares of our common stock subject to performance-based vesting that were granted to Dr. Fetzer in December 2012 and February 2013, he will be entitled to certain cash payments following a change in control to the extent such options are not fully vested at the time of the change in control and future cash consideration is paid in connection with the transaction, which payments would have resulted in more shares vesting pursuant to the option agreement if they had they been paid at the time of the change in control.